Altium-Designer-addons/scripts-libraries/Scripts - PCB/QuickSilk/README.md

     - made clearance check zoom to selected optional
     - changed area around text to look for violations from fixed 20 mils to whatever clearance rule is that's being checked
 - 2023-08-01 - QuickSilk Ver 1.10 : modified so that "current layer" priority of component picker considers silkscreen layers' side too
+- 2023-08-01 - QuickSilk Ver 1.11 : fixed bug where first component body found would be ignored

 ### Planned features?
 - Add violating objects to messages panel with ability to jump to?